Creating More Complex Container Images

 We can create a mount between our computer and the running container by using an additional

-.
-We’ll also use the variable ${PWD}
+option to docker run.
+We’ll also use the variable ${PWD} which will substitute

 in our current working directory.
 The option will look like this